ablanco1950/brain-tumors-detection_yolov10/README.md

 python pip-script.py install --upgrade ultralytics

-And download from https://github.com/THU-MIG/yolov10/releases the yolov10n.pt and yolov10s.pt model.
+And download from https://github.com/THU-MIG/yolov10/releases the yolov10n.pt model.
 In case this operation causes problems, these files are attached with the rest of the project files.

 Unzip the test.zip folder